programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-05.png" alt="Part of an info.json file for a IIIF image.
 Line 3 starting with 'id' is highlighted to show the edited image URI." caption="Figure 5.
 The updated image URI in an info.json file for an uploaded IIIF image processed using libvips." %}

 <div class="alert alert-warning">
- Make sure you hit the green "commit" button to save your changes as you go!
+ Make sure you hit the green 'commit' button to save your changes as you go!
 </div>

 ### Find the Identifiers for Your Image